BlaiseMoses01/BlaiseMoses01/README.md

 > Anything worth doing is worth doing all the way.
 Don't mistake a plateau for the peak.

-I came up in a blue-collar environment before I came up in software.
-That's where my standards for directness, accountability, and doing what you say come from — and it's why I prefer measurable systems over confident claims.
+Before I was in software, I grew up blue collar working as a mechanic at my family business.
+During that time I built standards for directness, honesty , and doing what you say you're going to do.
+I carry those standards into my work today,and always strive to the best , most reliable solution I am capable of.

 ---

 ## Contact